Certificate IV in Training and Assessment - Plan C4436FST

 This fast-track program requires a significant time commitment, including:

-Active participation in both components is essential to successfully complete the qualification.
+Active participation in both online and face-to-face components is essential to successfully complete this qualification.

 Students must complete a series of compulsory onboarding modules during their first semester or study period.
 Complete all six (6) courses: